WabukoWabuko/RDBMS/README.md

 # RDBMS
-RDBMS queries that are majorly used in Database managements.
+RDBMS queries that are majorly used in Relational Database Managements.<br>
-MySQL commands are the ones precisely used.
+MySQL commands are precisely used here.